amanmeena14/Astraa/README.md

 ## **3. Law Bot for Legal Empowerment**

-Haven is not just about providing immediate emotional and physical safety—it’s about **empowering women** with the knowledge of their legal rights .
+Astraa is not just about providing immediate emotional and physical safety—it’s about **empowering women** with the knowledge of their legal rights .
 Our **law bot**, equipped with an in-depth understanding of the Indian Constitution (and expanding to global legal frameworks ), provides **instant guidance** on abuse cases, custody disputes, and property claims, enabling women to navigate the complex legal landscape with confidence .

 In many parts of the world, only 14% of women have access to formal legal assistance , often due to cultural barriers, financial constraints, or lack of awareness.
 Haven aims to bridge this critical gap by offering **free, accessible legal guidance** at their fingertips

 ### **How It Works: 🤖**

-Haven’s law bot is designed to provide **clear, understandable** information on a wide range of legal issues, tailored to the user’s unique situation .
+Astraa’s law bot is designed to provide **clear, understandable** information on a wide range of legal issues, tailored to the user’s unique situation .
 Women in need can simply ask the bot questions related to **abuse**, **divorce**, **child custody**, **property rights**, or other legal concerns, and receive instant, easy-to-understand responses based on national and international laws

 ![Law Bot Image](https://i.ibb.co/cXR59by/napkin-selection-2.png)

 ### **What Sets It Apart: 💡**

-- **Accessible, On-Demand Legal Support:** Unlike traditional legal systems where waiting for an appointment or expensive consultations can delay action, the Haven law bot is available 24/7 to provide **immediate legal advice** 🕒.
+- **Accessible, On-Demand Legal Support:** Unlike traditional legal systems where waiting for an appointment or expensive consultations can delay action, the Astraa law bot is available 24/7 to provide **immediate legal advice** 🕒.
 Women no longer have to wait to understand their rights or options; the bot offers quick, reliable answers to legal queries at any time.

 - **Global Reach & Customizable to Local Laws:** Haven’s law bot is designed to adapt to various countries' laws .
 Whether users are in **India**, the **US**, or beyond, they will receive information specific to their region's legal framework, ensuring the advice is **relevant** and **applicable** to their situation.